 1. Main points

-Median household income in the UK before taxes and benefits was £35,100 in the financial year ending (FYE) 2022, increasing to £38,200 after taxes and benefits.
+Median equivalised household income in the UK before taxes and benefits was £37,300, increasing to £39,700 after taxes and benefits.

-Original income inequality (before taxes and benefits) increased by 1.5 percentage points to 50.1% between FYE 2021 and FYE 2022, while final income inequality (after taxes and benefits) increased by only 0.5 percentage points to 29.8%, highlighting the redistributive effect of taxes and benefits.
+Original income inequality (before taxes and benefits) decreased by 2.9 percentage points to 47.2% since FYE 2022, while final income inequality (after taxes and benefits) decreased by only 2.1 percentage points to 27.7%, highlighting the redistributive effect of taxes and benefits decreased marginally between years.

-The proportion of people living in households receiving more in benefits than they paid in taxes decreased from 55.0% to 53.6% in FYE 2022.
+The proportion of people living in households receiving more in benefits than they paid in taxes decreased from 53.6% to 52.6%; this is the continuation of a downward trend following a sharp increase during the coronavirus (COVID-19) pandemic (FYE 2021).

 2. Effects of taxes and benefits on household income

-This release covers the effects of taxes (both direct and indirect) and benefits (both cash and in-kind) on the redistribution of household income.
-Indirect taxes refer to those on goods and services, such as Value Added Tax (VAT), duty on tobacco, alcohol and fuel, and stamp duty.
-Benefits-in-kind relate to non-cash benefits such as the National Health Service, education, free childcare and travel subsidies.
+This bulletin covers the effects of taxes (both direct and indirect) and benefits (both cash and in kind) on the redistribution of household income.
+Indirect taxes refer to those on goods and services, such as Value Added Tax (VAT), duty on tobacco, alcohol and fuel, and Stamp Duty.
+Benefits in kind relate to non-cash benefits such as the National Health Service, education, free childcare and travel subsidies.
 We refer to household income after all taxes and benefits as final income.

-Taxes and benefits lead to income being shared more equally in financial year ending 2022
+Taxes and benefits lead to income being shared more equally between households in FYE 2023

-Figure 1: Taxes and benefits lead to household income being shared more equally between people
+Figure 1: Taxes and benefits lead to household income being shared more equally between households

-Mean household original, gross, disposable, post-tax and final income, equivalised, by quintile group, and richest fifth to poorest fifth of individuals ratio, all individuals, financial year ending 2022, UK
+Average equivalised household original, gross, disposable, post-tax and final income, equivalised, by quintile group, and richest fifth to poorest fifth of individuals ratio, UK, financial year ending 2023

 Embed code